 Fabienne holds the “Agrégation de Mathématiques“ , the French Highest Degree to teach math in Secondary Schools.

-After a career of 26 years as a R&D engineer in applied mathematics, she founded Mathedu (Learn Maths by Practice) with her husband and collaborator François, to teach mathematics from a practical point of view, based on Python coding.She is both an expert in teaching math and a passionated woman and will help you to experiment the joyce of increasing your mastery in mathematics.
+After a career of 26 years as a R&D engineer in applied mathematics, she founded Mathedu (Re-engineering Mathematics) with her husband and collaborator François, to teach mathematics from a practical point of view, based on Python coding.She is both an expert in teaching math and a passionated woman and will help you to experiment the joyce of increasing your mastery in mathematics.